Do Go On - 537 - Magic Alex, The Beatles' Electric Guru

 If the songs that didn't make the white album, that's pretty brutal.

-There's some real nonsense on there.
+Because there's some real nonsense on there.

 Yeah.